mrthlinh/FIFA-World-Cup-Prediction/README.md

 - [ ] Build a web crawler for Ranking over time
 - [ ] A table of title won for each team
 - [ ] Integrate player rating and squad value to data
+- [ ] Prepare framework for running classifiers

 __Complete__
 - [x] Add features group 2